Fellow of the Royal Society of Canada; Member, Order of Canada

-Pitmanserved as Director of UBC’s Institute of Asian Research 1999-2008, and also held the HSBC Chair in Asian Research (1999- 2016).
-He has received multiple awards and recognitions for his work.
-In 2015, Professor Potter was named a Fellow of the Royal Society of Canada.
+Potter has received multiple awards in recognition of his work.
 In 2008, he received the UBC Law Faculty Alumni Association Award for Research.
-He received a Killam Research Award from the University in 1994, as well as the UBC Distinguished University Scholar Award and the George Washington University Distinguished Alumni Research Award in 2003.
+He received the UBC Distinguished University Scholar Award and the George Washington University Distinguished Alumni Research Award in 2003.
+Potter received a UBC Killam Research Award in 1994.
+Professor Potter is a Fellow of the Royal Society of Canada.

-Outside of academia, Professor Potter served as a Chinese business law consultant for Borden Ladner Gervais LLP (formerly Ladner Downs) from 1995 to 2017.
+Outside of academia, Professor Potter served as a Chinese business law consultant for Borden Ladner Gervais LLP from 1995 to 2017.
 He also practiced as a Chartered Arbitrator handling trade and investment disputes involving China.
-Professor Potter served on the Boards of Directors of several public institutions, including the Asia Pacific Foundation of Canada where he is currently a Distinguished Fellow and the Canada-China Business Council where he is currently Senior Advisor.
-Dr. Potter is a Deacon in the Anglican Church of Canada (Diocese of New Westminster) (https://pbpotterministries.wordpress.com)
+Professor Potter served on the Boards of Directors of several public institutions, including the Asia Pacific Foundation of Canada where he is currently a Distinguished Fellow Emeritus and the Canada-China Business Council.
+Dr. Potter is a Deacon in the Anglican Church of Canada (Diocese of New Westminster).

 - Chinese Law